 The original charter for Rice prohibited the University from incurring debt.
-The charter was amended in 1998 permitting Rice to issue its first tax-exempt debt in 1999.
-Tax-exempt debt has helped finance numerous world-class facilities at Rice, thus enabling expansion of academic operations and student enrollment.
+The charter was amended in 1998 permitting Rice to issue its first debt, a tax-exempt issuance, in 1999.
+The current debt portfolio is almost entirely comprised of taxable debt, with the series 2010B variable rate debt and commercial paper being the remaining tax-exempt issuances.
+Debt has helped finance numerous world-class facilities at Rice, thus enabling expansion of academic operations and student enrollment.
 Such facilities include:

 Rice's strong financial position has resulted in the highest long-term credit rating from both Moody’s (Aaa) and Standard and Poor’s (AAA) for our debt program.